BM345/NagwaSchemas/question/response_json_specification.md

 }
 ```

 The message that the student is given if their answer does not pass validation should be included in the object.
 This is to make it easier to resolve issues with the platform.
-For example, perhaps a student attempts to answer a question several times, each time entering an answer that should pass validation, but doesn't.
-By recording the message, we will be able to see where the problem lies more easily.
+For example, perhaps a student attempts to answer a question several times, and each time they are shown a message, but that message simply doesn't make sense in the context of the question they are answering, so the message tells them to do the wrong thing.
+By recording the message, we can easily see what they were told to do, and what they did.

 The table below defines the different properties of the validation object.